qyjohn/DDBImportExport/README.md

-This project provides an easy way to import data from JSON files into DynamoDB table, or export data from DynamoDB table into JSON files.
+DDBImportExport is a command line tool to import data from JSON files into DynamoDB table, or export data from DynamoDB table into JSON files.
 It also provides a data generation utility for quick testing.

 ## Installation